-Considering that the The City's Capital Improvement budget process can only address a small fraction of the improvements that appear in the various neighborhood and citywide plans, In considering the Market Neighborhood residents share a common interest in helping to prioritize the items listed list above for consideration.
-Of these, the one item that might be most productive and supportable is the proposed Greenway that would route through the neighborhood through along 6th Street West and along Waverly Way.
+Considering that the The City's Capital Improvement budget process can only address a small fraction of the improvements that appear in the various neighborhood and citywide plans, In considering the Market Neighborhood residents share a common interest in helping to prioritize the items listedlist above for consideration.
+Of these, the oneitem that might be most productive and supportable is the proposed Greenway that would route through the neighborhood through along 6th Street West and along Waverly Way.
 As documented elsewhere, the Greenway concept is not a finished design prescription, and care would need to be taken to respect and augment the existing neighborhood character.
-Nonetheless, this particular Greenway could address a number of existing safety and alternative transportation concerns of the Neighborhood, while at the sense of the Neighborhood that this particular Greenway could be championed and supported as a priority above the others, if implemented through an inclusive process.
+Nonetheless, this particular Greenway could address a number of existing safety and alternative transportation concerns of the Neighborhood, while at the same time contributing to publicly available assets of the City's broader transportation goals.
+As such, it is the sense of the Neighborhood that this particular Greenway could be championed and supported as a priority above the others, if implemented through an inclusive process.